Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 = 50 \gamma - \gamma^{2} \frac{(1-\gamma^{100})}{1-\gamma}
 $$

-The last relation comes from the fact that \gamma is within [0,1].
+The last relation comes from the fact that $\gamma \in [0,1]$.

-We use the Bellman equation to compute the Utility if the agent go down.
+We use the Bellman equation to compute the utility if the agent goes *DOWN*.
 We obtain:
 $$
 U_{down}(s) = -50 \gamma + \gamma^{2} \frac{(1-\gamma^{100})}{1-\gamma}
 $$